dwalsh01/research-project/user_manual/manual.md

 If you select the download icon in the top right of the table it will download the currently displayed proposals.

+### Search bar

+If you type in the search bar it will filter the proposals accordingly.

 ### Display More Proposals

 ![Sidebar](./photos/proposals.png)